Reichelsheim (Odenwald): Schloss Reichenberg

 Today’s Schloss Reichenberg (palace) came into being as Richenburg Castle in the 13th century, and had its first documentary mention in 1307.
 Worth noting is the Herrenhaus (“Lord’s house”), or Palas.
 The Palas was called the Crooked Building (Krummer Bau) for its crooked footprint.
+The castle was owned by an ancient German House of Erbach.

 Here on 14 February 1776, Christian Gottfried Daniel Nees von Esenbeck, who later became a prominent botanist, zoologist and mycologist, was born.
 He was a friend of Goethe’s, a cofounder of the University of Bonn and the Bonn Botanical Garden, President of the Leopoldina for 40 years and Director of the Botanical Garden in Breslau (now Wrocław in Poland), where he died on 16 March 1858.

-Until the mid 19th century, the castle was undergoing continual changes in noble ownership.
+Until the mid 19th century, the castle was undergoing continual changes in ownership of various German noble families.

 From 1876 to 1924, the castle, now styled Schloss Reichenberg, was used as a private upperclass boys’ school.
 Thereafter, the Siefert family from the Frohnhof took over the palace.
 They sold some of the buildings in 1963 as a holiday home to Deutsche Bundespost.

 In July 1979, Schloss Reichenberg was bought by the ecumenical community Offensive Junger Christen (OJC, literally “Young Christians’ Offensive”, but known in English as the Reichenberg Fellowship).
 They converted it into a publicly accessible international meeting and conference centre with a palace café.
 The upper, older part of the palace, the so-called Crooked Building, is currently being renovated.